apptainer/singularity-userdocs/singularity_and_docker.rst

     .. a one-way operation because info is lost.
     ..
 Also some workds on how this is considered less reproducible than pulling
     .. from the container library.
-    ..
-Also should talk about how a build and a pull are really the same thing
-    .. under the hood.
-Both are really "builds" in the sense that the layers
-    .. are built into a Singularity image.

 .. note::